Search Free St. Clair County Records: Court, Divorce, Arrests & More

 It’s important to keep in mind that, although citizens need no particular reason to search and find information about anyone, whatever information is uncovered should be used with care.
 Under no circumstance should information gained from public records be used to commit criminal activities – such as threatening, harassing or stalking.

-See Prior Charges & Criminal Convictions Through the St. Clair County Circuit Clerk
+Finding Out if Someone Has Prior Charges or Criminal Convictions Through the St. Clair County Circuit Clerk

 A screenshot of the search tool which allows individuals to check public criminal data.